0xTaylur/0xtaylur.github.io/mindgames.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 ```

-We see that port 80 is open, so I decided to run a GoBuster scan to see if we could find anything.
+We see that port 80 is open, so I decided to run a GoBuster scan to see if I could find anything.
 After about 10 minutes of scanning, I figured there were no directories on the site.
 ```markdown
 root@kali:~/THM/mindgames# gobuster dir -u 10.10.91.145 -w /usr/share/wordlists/dirbuster/directory-list-2.3-small.txt
 ===============================================================